voxel51/fiftyone-plugins/README.md

     </tr>
         <tr>
         <td><b><a href="https://github.com/danielgural/clustering_algorithms">@danielgural/clustering_algorithms</a></b></td>
-        <td> 🕵️ Find the clusters in your data using the some of the best algorithms available!</td>
+        <td> 🕵️ Find the clusters in your data using some of the best algorithms available!</td>
     </tr>
 </table>